 - Campus Safety and Healthy U Month.
-During the months of August and September, Student Services a series of events that promote health and safety on campus such as Alcohol Awareness Training for student leaders by the PA Alcohol Board, self-defense classes, nutrition 101, conduct expectations overview, Q & A session with the Harrisburg Police, Suicide Prevention Week, Coffee with the Cops, and group session on Healthy and Unhealthy Relationships. - Alcohol Awareness.
+During the months of August and September, Student Services a series of events that promote health and safety on campus such as mental health resources and support, safe and consensual sex, sexual harassment awareness, healthy relationships, cyber safety, mindfulness, and COVID awareness. - Alcohol Awareness.
 Residential Life staff educate students about the psychological effects of alcohol abuse and precautions to maintain student personal safety. - Sexual Assault Awareness.
-Training and resources are provided through Everfi Programs for first-year students and employees.
+Training and resources are provided through Vector LMS for first-year students and employees.
 Programs include "Building Supportive Communities" and "Sexual Assault Prevention for Undergraduates." - Safe Sex Awareness.
 Residential Life presents "Wrap It Up" training on safe sex and consent. - HU Threat Assessment Team (TAT).
 HU has a team consisting of HU professionals from multiple disciplines who are engaged in the essential function of behavioral and situational emergency intervention. - HU CARES Team.
 HU has formed a CARES team to support at students who are at risk due to medical, mental health, economic, or other crises. - NaBITA Training.
 Members of HU's TAT participated in threat assessment training through the National Behavioral Intervention Team Association (NaBITA). - HU Staff Training.
-All new hires are assigned a Title IX and Clery training course through Everfi.
-This course provides new employees with information on HU's programs & policies, as well as contact information for the University's Title IX staff.
+All new hires are assigned a Title IX and Clery training course through Vector.
+This course provides new employees with information on HU's programs and policies, as well as contact information for the University's Title IX staff.